 In this section, we study the local effects of containerization on port cities.
 To isolate the causal effect of containerization, we develop an exogenous measure of port suitability based on the depth of the sea around the port.
 We examine three questions.
 First, did cities exogenously more suited to containerization witness an increase in shipping flows?
 We confirm that they did, but only after 1960, consistent with historical evidence on timing.
 Second, did this boom in shipping flows translate into increased city population?
 Surprisingly, we find no discernible causal effect of shipping flows on local port city population.
-Third, we work towards understanding this result by examining whether our data show evidence consistent with the land-intensive nature of shipping flows, as the land price mechanism would suggest.
+Third, we work towards understanding this result by examining whether our data show evidence consistent with the land-intensive nature of shipping discussed in Section 1.
+We find that indeed, low-rent cities witnessed higher increases in shipping flows, as the land price mechanism would suggest.
 We begin this section by introducing the exogenous measure of port suitability used throughout the paper and proceed to discussing the three empirical results.